wonderbird/experiment-with-python-tkinter/README.md

 # Experiment with Python and Tkinter

+This repository shows the code for the [TkDocs Tutorial](https://tkdocs.com/tutorial/index.html) on getting started with Tkinter.

 ## References

 - [TkDocs: Modern Tk Best Practices](http://tkdocs.com/) includes the TkDocs Tutorial to get started with Tkinter.